hande-sevgi/hande-sevgi.github.io/_pages/beyond.md

 description:
 ---

-Here I share some of the things I make in my leisure time, along with their final forms.
-Most of them were created during my PhD years, so each one carries a little bit of sorrow, a few tears, some sweat, and also the happiness of finding a small pocket of free time to enjoy my life and distract myself.
+Here I share some of the things I make in my leisure time, along with their finished forms.
+Most of them were created during my PhD years, so each one carries something from that time: a little sorrow, a few tears, some sweat, and the happiness of finding free time to enjoy myself, distract myself, and make something by hand.

 <div class="beyond-grid">